Safe-Yelli/Safe-Yelli/readme.md

 ---
-title: A draft look into Safe Yelli
+# A draft look into Safe Yelli
-subtitle: Work in progress readme
+Work in progress readme

-abstract: A community project to involve the resident community of Yelahanka in mapping harassment.
+## A community project to involve the resident community of Yelahanka in mapping harassment.
 Residents can report on a form on the website and it will be added to the map on the site.
 Understand the dynamics of crime in Yelahanka, read about our community's pitfalls.

-date: 2021-12-17
+---
+Date modified 2022-05-17 |
-email: safeyelli@gmail.com
+email: safeyelli@gmail.com |
 url: safeyelli.in
-fontsize: 12
 ---

 Safe Yelli is a website that allows for victims of catcalling, assault and other forms of harassment to directly report an incident.
 These incidents are then marked on an interactive map that serves as a visual diary of incidents for the residents of Yelahanka.
 This is a public map that everybody can see.